-Thus a Condorcet Tally picks a central winner.It can elect a moderator to a council,see page 8,or moderates from districts for MMP,see page 8,or moderates from districts for MMP,see page 19.or senators for an upper house.But is it likely to elect diverse reps,yes or no?It can select the base number for FSV,see page 26.But is it likely to spread spending fairly,yes or no?Do CEOs mostly moderate, or advocate; e.g. a mayor?
+Thus a Condorcet Tally picks a central winner.

+It can elect a moderator to a council, see page 8, or moderates from districts for MMP, see page 19.
+But is it likely to elect diverse reps, yes or no?
+It can select the base number for FSV, see page 26.
+But is it likely to spread spending fairly, yes or no?
+Does a CEO mostly moderate or advocate?
+And a Mayor?